Morwenn/cpp-sort/docs/Fixed-size-sorters.md

 **Size** | **17** | **18** | **19** | **20** | **21** | **22** | **23** | **24** | **25** | **26** | **27** | **28** | **29** | **30** | **31** | **32**
 **CEs** | 71 | 77 | 85 | 91 | 99 | 106 | 114 | 120 | 130 | 139 | 147 | 155 | 164 | 172 | 180 | 185

+Networks 0, 1, 2 and 3 are stable.
+All other networks are unstable.

-One of the main advantages of sorting networks is the fixed number of CEs required to sort a collection: this means that sorting networks are far more resistant to time and cache attacks since the number of performed comparisons does not depend on the contents of the collection.
+One of the main advantages of sorting networks is the fixed number of CEs required to sort a collection: this means that sorting networks are far more resilient to time and cache attacks since the number of performed comparisons does not depend on the contents of the collection.
 However, additional care (not provided by the library) is required to ensure that the algorithms always perform the same amount of memory loads and stores.
 For example, one could create a `constant_time_iterator` with a dedicated `iter_swap` tuned to perform a constant-time compare-exchange operation.

-*Note:* don't be fooled by the name; none of the algorithms in this fixed-size sorter explicitly perform any operation in parallel.
-Everything is sequential.
-The algorithms are but long sequences of compare-exchange operations.

-All specializations of `sorting_network_sorter` provide a `index_pairs() static` function template which returns an [`std::array`][std-array] of [`utility::index_pair`][utility-sorting-networks].
-Those pairs represent the indices used by the CE operations of the network and can be passed manipulated and passed to dedicated [sorting network tools][utility-sorting-networks] from the library's utility module.
-The function is templated of the index/difference type, which must be constructible from `int`.
+All specializations of `sorting_network_sorter` provide a `index_pairs()` `static` function template which returns an [`std::array`][std-array] of [`utility::index_pair`][utility-sorting-networks].
+Those pairs represent the indices used by the CE operations of the network and can be manipulated and passed to dedicated [sorting network tools][utility-sorting-networks] from the library's utility module.
+The function is templated on the index/difference type, which must be constructible from `int`.

 ```cpp
 template<typename DifferenceType=std::ptrdiff_t>